kentparaiso/k3os-terraform-libvirt/README.md

 ## How it (roughly) works

-1. Terraform will tell libvirt to create a directory-based storage pool.
+1. Terraform tells libvirt to create a directory-based storage pool.
-2. It'll populate the said storage pool with a common copy of the kernel and initrd, and N number of copies of ```k3os-amd64.iso``` as ```${hostname}-install.iso```.
+2. Populate the said storage pool with a common copy of the kernel and initrd, and N number of copies of ```k3os-amd64.iso``` as ```${hostname}-install.iso```.
 3. Create a ```${hostname}-cloudinit.iso``` for each domain in the storage pool, with the rendered contents of ```./modules/k3os-instance/userdata/config_yml.tpl``` as